Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices

-{\it Conclusions.---} We have analyzed the dynamical properties of HCAs in one-dimensional lattices by developing a general method to calculate any $n$-point dynamical correlation functions of HCAs.
+We have analyzed the dynamical properties of HCAs in one-dimensional lattices by developing a general method to calculate any $n$-point dynamical correlation functions of HCAs.
 Our method is valid for any temperature, any statistical angle and any type of trap potentials.
 We have used this method to give explicit expressions of the lesser and greater Green's functions and the OTOCs.
-We find three main singularity lines in the spectral functions and give their analytical dispersion relations, which cross at a hot point.
-We also show that the anyonic statistics can induce spatial asymmetry in the Green's function and its spectral function.
+We find three main singularity lines in the spectral functions and give their dispersion relations, which can be considered as a double spectrum.
+These lines cross at a hot point, which induces a peak in the momentum distribution function and a power-law divergence singularity in the local spectral function.
+The momentum position of this hot point linearly depends on the filling factor $\nu$ and statistical angle $\theta$, and hence can be taken as an experimental signature to probe $\theta$.
+We also show that the anyonic statistics can induce spatial asymmetry in the Green's function, its spectral function and OTOC.
 In addition, the OTOCs display light-cone dynamics which is asymmetric at low temperatures but symmetric at infinite temperature.

-Our results can be compared directly with state-of-the-art experiments, and provide a way to study the dynamics of anyons in terms of the non-equilibrium Green's functions.
-Our method is exact at all energy and momentum scales, and hence can be used to benchmark other approximate or phenomenological theories, such as the nonlinear Luttinger liquid theory \cite{science323-228,RevModPhys.84.1253}.
-We hope this study could motivate future investigations of non-equilibrium dynamical properties of Abelian anyons in various physical systems.
+Our results provide a way to study the dynamics of anyons in terms of the non-equilibrium Green's functions and an exact quantitative signature to probe the anyonic statistics.
+Our method can be extended to calculate any $n$-point dynamical correlation functions and provide useful information for relevant experiments.
+It is exact at all energy and momentum scales, and hence can also be used to benchmark other approximate or phenomenological theories, such as the nonlinear Luttinger liquid theory \cite{science323-228,RevModPhys.84.1253}.
+We hope this study could motivate future investigations of non-equilibrium dynamical properties of Abelian anyons in atomic, photonic and condensed matter systems.